What should you do when your car dies, and you still owe money on it?

 Underwater owners can sell the non-running vehicle as is but will have to come up with extra cash to pay off the remaining amount owed or hurt their credit score for years.

 Requesting a personal loan before selling the car can raise the money needed to pay off the remaining balance.
-Arrange this financing before putting the jalopy on the market.
+Arrange this financing before putting the beater on the market.
 Lenders might reject your application or approve an amount that proves too small.

 Voluntary Surrender